software-development-project-1/software-development-project-1.github.io/material/introduction.md

 > 5. The requirements for the project are carefully documented to the Product Backlog at the beginning of the project and remain unchanged throughout the project
 > 6. The Developer's only responsibility in a Scrum Team is to write code
 > 7. The Retrospective event supports adaptation
+> 8. The Manifesto for Agile Software Development provides a detailed description of how to manage a software development process
-> 8. It is the Scrum Master's responsibility to help other members in following the Scrum process
+> 9. It is the Scrum Master's responsibility to help other members in following the Scrum process

 ## Agile requirement specification